cwzhou/Analyses/README.md

 	8. `CR02.Simulation_Summary.R`, and
 	9. (if interested) `CR02.Simulation_Summary_Revision.R`.

-First, go to the working directory the scripts are saved and set this as the working directory.
+**First, go to the working directory the scripts are saved and set this as the working directory.
 Then, run `CR01.Simulation_Run.R`.
 Let it finish running before running `CR02.Simulation_Summary.R` or `CR02.Simulation_Summary_Revision.R`.
-Make sure date_folder matches the date folder in the output saved.
+Make sure date_folder matches the date folder in the output saved.**

----

 Follow the steps below before running:
 1. **Edit Simulation Parameters**